rrigato/architecture/nassim_taleb/antifragile.md

 - the key to consistently reading is to become bored with the book not the habit of reading

 - Anti-fragility is betting pennies to make a dollar while fragility is betting a dollar to make pennies

+- Subtraction can be used as a medical intervention

+- The anti-fragility of society is built on the fragility of humans passing on their legacy via either children or books

+- Knowledge is knowing where to put the burden and assumption of risk and evidence

+- Project timeline estimation errors are byproducts of the nonlinearity caused by it being impossible for a project to be completed in negative time